creviceapp/creviceapp/README.md

 ## Quickstart

-Extract zip file to any location, and Click `CreviceApp.exe`.
+Extract zip file to any location, and click `CreviceApp.exe`.

 ### Userscript